Labyrinth Walks and Workshops

 - Grieving, Resilience and Healing Walks for Reiki volunteers

-Through co-leading and participating in labyrinth and beadwork seminars for 5 years prior to moving to Bend, OR, I have learned to make jewelry which I infuse with Reiki energy.
+Through co-leading and participating in labyrinth and beadwork seminars for 5 years prior to moving to Sequim, WA, I have learned to make jewelry which I infuse with Reiki energy.

 In Bend, I have facilitated labyrinth walks to support the Reiki volunteers from St Charles Cancer Center around the theme of grief, as requested.
 I also have facilitated walks at Grace First Lutheran Church for the young family Bible study group around the topic of prayer and centering.
 Most recently, I was on the planning team to upgrade the labyrinth behind First Presbyterian Church in Bend – this outdoor labyrinth is open anytime and all are welcome to walk!